EclecticGriffin/website/content/blog/2024-03-15_audio-editing.md

 of free tools and plugins such as [Audacity][audacity] which can work on [some background noise](https://manual.audacityteam.org/man/noise_reduction.html).
-[iZotope](https://www.izotope.com/) also has a suite of editing plugins which can be very helpful if you're willing to pay for them, though many are prohibitively expensive the [Elements][izotope_elements] suite tends to go on sale and meet most of the basic needs you might have.
+[iZotope](https://www.izotope.com/) also has a suite of editing plugins which can be very helpful if you're willing to pay for them, and, while many are prohibitively expensive, the [Elements][izotope_elements] suite tends to go on sale regularly and meets most of the basic needs you might have.
 Ultimately what you need for this depends a lot on what type of background noise you're dealing with and what options you have to treat your recording space and your overall budget.
 You can get pretty far without needing to pay for anything.

 # In Conclusion